lingqingmeng/django-crawler/README.md

      Django: included above

 Criteria:
-    Precision: All URLs returned in the four given pages return an activity.
+    **Precision**: All URLs returned in the four given pages return an activity.
-    Scalability: Works well on the following alternate sites.
+    **Scalability**: Works well on the following alternate sites.
                     /?q=lacma.org/event/louie-beltran
                     /?q=mfah.org/calendar/hard-days-night/9653/
                  With more time, I would have implemented